YongzeYao/DOM-Code-Snippets/README.md

 ## Features

-This extension contains a set of code snippets for getting DOM elements.
+This extension contains a set of code snippets for getting / creating DOM elements.

 ---